 The primary benefit of desensitization to peanuts in patients with peanut allergy is likely to be the improvements in quality of life for both the patient and caregivers.
-However, the quality of life outcomes for the phase 3 trials have not yet been published.
+However, the quality of life outcomes for the Phase 3 trials have not yet been published.
 It is challenging to fully evaluate the impact of these therapies without placebo-controlled assessments of the change in quality of life.

 Despite the PRACTALL consensus guidelines and the use of the DBPCFC to evaluate the effectiveness of immunotherapy, there is no consensus on what tolerated dose represents a clinically meaningful outcome for desensitization.
-A recent review of immunotherapy trials for peanut allergy described 18 different studies with large variations in the definitions used for their primary outcomes.
-49 In the PALISADE trial for AR101, successful desensitization was defined by tolerance of a 600 mg dose of peanut protein, which is equivalent to an eliciting dose of at least 1,000 mg.
+A recent review of immunotherapy trials for peanut allergy described 18 different studies with large variations in the definitions used for their primary outcomes.55 In the PALISADE trial for AR101, successful desensitization was defined by tolerance of a 600 mg dose of peanut protein, which is equivalent to an eliciting dose of at least 1000 mg.
 In the PEPITES trial for Viaskin Peanut, successful desensitization was defined at two different thresholds based on the baseline eliciting dose.
 For participants with a baseline eliciting dose ≤10 mg, successful desensitization was defined by a post-treatment eliciting dose of at least 300 mg, which is equivalent to a tolerated dose of at least 100 mg.
-For participants with a baseline eliciting does >10 mg, successful desensitization was defined by a post-treatment eliciting dose of at least 1,000 mg, which is equivalent to a tolerated dose of at least 300 mg.
+For participants with a baseline eliciting does >10 mg, successful desensitization was defined by a post-treatment eliciting dose of at least 1000 mg, which is equivalent to a tolerated dose of at least 300 mg.
 Modeling studies suggest that achieving the endpoint in the PEPITES trial will prevent reactions to between 95% and 99.9% of accidental exposures.
-50 However, neither AR101 nor Viaskin Peanut has long term follow-up data demonstrating this degree of a reduction in allergic reactions.
-The FDA working with specialty societies could provide guidance on a standard outcome for future studies of immunotherapy for food allergies in general, not just peanut allergies.
+56 However, neither AR101 nor Viaskin Peanut has long term follow-up data demonstrating this degree of a reduction in allergic reactions and the generalizability of the modeling predictions to the real world is questionable.
+One study estimated the median dose of peanut protein from an accidental exposure triggering symptoms to be 125 mg (interquartile range 34 mg to 177 mg).57 The FDA working with specialty societies could provide guidance on a standard outcome for future studies of immunotherapy for food allergies in general, not just peanut allergies.

 Finally, there is considerable uncertainty about the long-term outcomes for both AR101 and Viaskin Peanut.
 There is hope that a subset of patients may develop sustained unresponsiveness, but for now the assumption is that patients will remain on these therapies indefinitely.
 This raises issues about long-term adherence to therapy, particularly during adolescence and young adulthood.
-If patients are not adherent, they may no longer be desensitized and could have a serious allergic reaction to the therapy itself.
+If patients are not continuously adherent, they may no longer be desensitized and could have a serious allergic reaction to the therapy itself.
 With oral immunotherapy, food aversion can be an issue in a subset of patients and eosinophilic esophagitis may become more common.
 The true incidence of eosinophilic esophagitis is unknown as most patients do not undergo endoscopy with biopsy.
 Other unexpected adverse events may occur during long follow up or with larger numbers of patients undergoing therapy.